dilner1/Garden-Gnome-Blog/TESTING.md

 Problem: The navigation bar is intended to stick to the top of the page as the user scrolls.
 Currently it only sticks until a certain point on the page.
 This was not picked up earlier in development as it required quite a large numebr of posts before becoming an issue.

 ### Javascript
 Problem: Javascript should be loaded in it's on js page rather than from script tags.
-The javascript in the JS file could not be loaded correctly by the add post page but it is not clear why as it seems to have been referenced correctly.
+The javascript in the JS file could not be loaded correctly by the add post page, it is not clear why as it seems to have been referenced correctly.
 For now I have removed the link, javascript has been used in a very limited capacity in this project so it will not cause an issue but for larger projects this would not be an ideal solution.